Politics of Croatia: Judiciary

 Croatia has a three-tiered, independent judicial system governed by the constitution and national legislation enacted by the Sabor.
 The Supreme Court (Vrhovni sud) is the highest court of appeal in Croatia; its hearings are open and judgments are made publicly, except in cases where the privacy of the accused is to be protected.
-Judges are appointed by the National Judicial Council and judicial office is permanent until seventy years of age.
+Judges are appointed by the State Judicial Council and judicial office is permanent until seventy years of age.
 The president of the Supreme Court is elected for a four-year term by the Croatian Parliament at the proposal of the President of the Republic.
-As of 2017, the president of the Supreme Court is Đuro Sessa.
+As of May 2026, the president of the Supreme Court is Mirta Matić.
 The Supreme Court has civil and criminal departments.
 The lower two levels of the three-tiered judiciary consist of county courts and municipal courts.
-There are fifteen county courts and sixty-seven municipal courts in the country.
+There are fifteen county courts and thirty-two municipal courts in the country.